-Public lectures have been and continue to be an important part of my goal to preserve, promote, and publish topics of local history.
-The stories that I have learned from history’s unexpected events have paved a path for me, yet I always wish to call others to join me as an audience in learning about our shared past.
+Public lectures continue to be essential for my mission of preserving, promoting, and publishing topics of local history.
+The stories that I have learned from history’s unexpected events have paved a path inviting audiences to join me in learning about those who preceded us.